ivnsch/SwiftCharts/README.md

 This library is rather object oriented, but it makes extensive use of functional concepts like high order functions and (preference for) immutability leading to safer code and better maintainability.

+####Note on performance:

+If you have a lot of axis labels in your chart it may be necessary to do the calculation of the coordinate space in the background.
+There can be a small delay which is noticeable during transitions or scrolling.
+See ScrollExample or MultipleAxesExample example for this.

 ####Coming in the next releases: